SAP Articles

 Category Details

 Deployment Model Entirely cloud-based.
-There’s no on-prem option here.
-NetSuite is built to run in the browser — no local install, nothing on your server.
-This can be liberating or frustrating depending on your IT philosophy.
+There is no on-premise option.
+NetSuite is built to run in the browser, with no local installation or server dependencies.
+This can be either liberating or frustrating, depending on your IT philosophy.

-Ideal Company Size & Type Mid-sized manufacturers, especially those with global or multi-entity operations.
-It works best for companies that have outgrown QuickBooks or legacy ERPs but aren’t quite ready for something as heavy as SAP S/4HANA.
-That said, some large firms use it too — though not without some limits.
+Ideal Company Size and Type Designed for mid-sized manufacturers, especially those operating across multiple entities or regions.
+It works best for companies that have outgrown QuickBooks or legacy ERPs but are not ready for the complexity of SAP S/4HANA.
+Some large enterprises also use it, although not without limitations.

-Key Manufacturing Modules - Work Orders & Assemblies
+Key Manufacturing Modules • Work Orders and Assemblies

 Limitations: